-- Clearly state the project objectives and expected outcomes. - Identify the contribution of the project to the commemorative integrity of the national historic site, including the extent of mitigation of impairments or threats to the site. - Ensure the project is consistent with the values identified in the site's Statement of Significance or, where applicable, a site's Commemorative Integrity Statement. - Ensure the conservation project is consistent with the Standards and Guidelines for the Conservation of Historic Places in Canada (second edition). - Include a project budget, accompanied by class C or equivalent estimates, and a project timeline.
+- Clearly state the project objectives and expected outcomes. - Identify the contribution of the project to the heritage value of the heritage place, including the extent of mitigation of impairments or threats to the site. - Ensure the project is consistent with the values identified in the site's Statement of Significance - Ensure the conservation project is consistent with the Standards and Guidelines for the Conservation of Historic Places in Canada (second edition). - Include a project budget, accompanied by class C or equivalent estimates, and a project timeline.